hardcodes/lmtyas/README.md

 Here is an example that works for Ubutu 20.04:

-Head over to [www.rust-lang.org](https://www.rust-lang.org/tools/install) andn follow the instructions if you don't have a Rust compiler installed yet.
+Head over to [www.rust-lang.org](https://www.rust-lang.org/tools/install) and follow the instructions if you don't have a Rust compiler installed yet.

 ```bash
 # done as regular user